Skip to main content

 Key to use

-• Original - Ues any pre-analyzed key
+• Original – Uses any pre-analyzed key from the track’s metadata.

 Key notation